 Applicants must demonstrate a career goal in aviation, with evidence in the form of the following:

-• Some academic achievement in aviation (e.g. a term paper on an aviation theme), or a list of courses with aviation themes (e.g. transportation economics or geography, urban/regional planning, aeronautical engineering, etc.).
+- Some academic achievement in aviation (e.g. a term paper on an aviation theme), or a list of courses with aviation themes (e.g. transportation economics or geography, urban/regional planning, aeronautical engineering, etc.).
 However, not having taken an aviation specialty course does not necessarily make a student ineligible for consideration, but the applicant must indicate a choice of courses that are consistent with building core skills for a career in aviation.

-• Internship or employment in an aviation or tourism related job can be submitted to enhance the applicant’s submission, but is not required for eligibility.
+- An internship or employment in an aviation or tourism related job can be submitted to enhance the applicant’s submission, but is not required for eligibility.

-• Demonstration of academic excellence with a GPA of 3.0 or higher on a 4.0 point scale, or equivalent if the applicant’s university uses the British 5 point scale.
+- Demonstration of academic excellence with a GPA of 3.0 or higher on a 4.0-point scale, or equivalent if the applicant’s university uses the British 5 point scale.

 The Gerry Bruno Scholarship is also intended to encourage the core skills of leadership, innovation, solid analysis and policy awareness and promote excellence in the educational areas necessary for success.
-The winners of the Scholarship will be announced at the Airports Canada Conference & Exposition every two years (next Scholarship will be awarded in 2023).
+The winners of the Scholarship will be announced at the Airports Canada Conference & Exposition every two years (next Scholarship will be awarded in Spring 2025).

 Gerry Bruno Scholarship Information and Criteria